box/box-java-sdk-samples/box-webhook-aws/README.md

-{boxClientSecret}         client secret of the Box Application {boxPublicKeyId}          ID of your public key in the Box Application {boxPrivateKeyPassword}   password for your private key {boxPrivateKeyFile}       file name of your private key file you have copied into `config` directory
+{boxClientSecret}         client secret of the Box Application {boxPublicKeyId}          ID of your public key in the Box Application {boxPrivateKeyPassword}   password for your private key {boxPrivateKeyFile}       absolute path of your private key file
 ```
 You are now ready to build your packages.